An A-Z expat guide for internationals relocating and living in Israel.

 - Ask for recommendations for an English speaking attorney and notary as well as translating services should you need documents officially translated and notarized.
 You'll find some in our Business Directory.

 There are 2 main cable TV companies in Israel.
 HOT and YES.
-You can get an all inclusive package, with all the TV channels, telephone calls and internet for about 350 shekels per month or about US$100.
+You can get an all inclusive package, with all the TV channels, telephone calls and internet for around US$100/month.

-- The two most popular local Hebrew commercial channels are Channel 10 and Channel 22.
+- The two most popular local Hebrew commercial channels are Channel 10 (14 on your remote) and Channel 22.
 Israel TV - Channel 1 is not commercialized.

 - You can listen in and watch exchanges in the government on the Knesset channel.
 This is a Hebrew channel but it is fun to watch the ministers 'having a go' at each other.